This program has received ABA acquiescence and Higher Learning Commission accreditation approval.

 The U.S. Legal Studies for Foreign Attorneys LL.M. program is intended for well-qualified lawyers and law graduates from countries outside the United States who desire to immerse themselves in the study of the common law and then plan to return to their country to practice law.

 The 24 credit degree blends common law subjects with elective courses chosen by the student.
 LL.M. students choose 12 credits from common law courses typically studied during the first year of law school – contracts, property and torts.
 In addition, they study U.S. constitutional law and legal research in classes specifically designed for foreign attorneys.
-The final required course is international law.
-The remaining six credits consist of elective courses from Cooley's curriculum chosen by the student and approved by the director.
-The elective credits can also be earned in the Toronto program by taking courses with an international and comparative focus taught by Canadian lawyers.
+The remaining eight credits consist of elective courses from WMU-Cooley's curriculum chosen by the student and approved by the director.

 An independent, private, non-profit educational institution affiliated with Western Michigan University.
 The Law School, as an independent institution, is solely responsible for its academic program.
 Accredited by the American Bar Association and the Higher Learning Commission.
 The Law School has campuses across Michigan in Lansing, Auburn Hills, Grand Rapids and in Tampa Bay, Florida.

 © Western Michigan University Cooley Law School 2015